RascalSoftware/RAT-Docs/source/tutorial/introduction.rst

 Specifying the Model
 --------------------

-In :ref:`the next chapter<chapter2>`, we'll look in detail how to set up the problem definition for a given situation.
+In :ref:`the next chapter<project>`, we'll look in detail how to set up the problem definition for a given situation.
 Here we will just use an existing example model to introduce how these objects are used in RAT.
 Our example data is neutron reflectivity data for a lipid monolayer (see image below), collected at various deuterations, which we want to analyse simultaneously.